Getting a Mortgage For a Hotel

 Author: Pete Mugleston

-One of the most important parts of running any kind of hospitality business is finance, whether that’s getting a mortgage to buy a hotel or carrying out renovations to an existing business.
+One of the most important parts of running any hospitality business is finance, whether that’s getting a mortgage to buy a hotel or renovating an existing business.

 What type of mortgage do you need to buy a hotel?

 You will need a commercial mortgage to buy a hotel.
-The good news is that there are a lot of lenders open to applications to finance hotel purchases, so depending on your circumstances and with the right broker to support you there should be a lender who fits your needs.
+The good news is that many lenders are open to applications to finance hotel purchases, so depending on your circumstances and with the right broker to support you, there should be a lender who fits your needs.

-Commercial mortgage deposit requirements are normally higher than for residential home loans because of the increased levels of risk and uncertainty involved, so be prepared to pay at least a 25% deposit, often more – a maximum LTV (loan to value) of 60% for a hotel mortgage is not uncommon.
+Commercial mortgage deposit requirements are normally higher than for residential home loans because of the increased levels of risk and uncertainty involved.
+Be prepared to pay at least a large deposit of 25%, often more—a maximum loan-to-value ratio (LTV) of 60% for a hotel mortgage is not uncommon.

 What if you have no money for a deposit?

-If this isn’t doable for you then it may be possible to get a higher LTV or even a 100% hotel mortgage if you have other assets you can secure against the loan.
+If this isn’t doable for you, you may be able to get a higher LTV or even a 100% hotel mortgage if you have other assets you can secure against the loan.

 Which lenders offer these mortgages and at what rate?

 The exact interest rate you’ll be offered will depend on your circumstances and the type of lender.
-Rates can typically vary significantly from between 2% to 6% above the Bank of England base rate.
+Rates can vary significantly from 2% to 6% above the Bank of England base rate.

-Strong applications with low LTVs and great business track records can expect the lowest rates from mainstream lenders like NatWest and HSBC, while higher LTV requirements, under-performing hotels or inexperienced hoteliers may need to accept higher rates from more specialist commercial lenders with a higher tolerance for risk.
+Strong applications with low LTVs and great business track records can expect the lowest rates from mainstream lenders like NatWest and HSBC.
+At the same time, higher LTV requirements, underperforming hotels or inexperienced hoteliers may need to accept higher rates from more specialist commercial lenders with a higher tolerance for risk.

 You’ll also find that larger loan amounts can open up more options and potentially lower rates.
-There are fewer lenders who consider small hotel mortgages worthwhile, meaning they often come with higher interest rates.
+Fewer lenders consider small hotel mortgages worthwhile, meaning they often have higher interest rates.

-With such variation between lenders and terms it really does pay to have a broker finding you the best deal.
+With such variation between lenders and terms, it does pay to have a broker find you the best deal.

 How to get a hotel mortgage